-When people ask the ‘what is mortgage life insurance’ question it is also worth noting that the life plan can include critical illness cover.
-With this option added the policy would also payout if you were to suffer a serious illness or injury specified in the plan (which usually consists of around 35 ‘critical illnesses’, including cancer, heart attack and stroke).
+When people ask the ‘what is Mortgage Life Insurance’ question it is also worth noting that the life plan can include Critical Illness Cover.
+With this option added the policy would also pay out if you were to suffer a serious illness or injury specified in the plan (which usually consists of around 40 ‘critical illnesses’, including cancer, heart attack and stroke).

 Michael Barrow was absolutely awesome, professional and truly helpful all the way setting up our insurance policy, made it super easy to select the right one.
 Highly recommend him for everyone.
 Thank you so much for your hard work Michael.